Juan-Jones/blogsphere/content/blog/best-affiliate-programs-online.md

 ### Teachable

-The {{< cloakedlink "Teachable affiliate program" "https://teachable.sjv.io/EKE0Oe/" "Recommends Teachable" >}}  serves as a conduit for educators, influencers, and passionate advocates of online learning to endorse Teachable's robust platform for course creation and monetization.
+Teachable serves as a conduit for educators, influencers, and passionate advocates of online learning to endorse Teachable's robust platform for course creation and monetization.
 Through this program, individuals gain access to a user-friendly platform that empowers them to share their experiences while earning commissions by promoting Teachable's suite of tools designed to simplify course development, engage learners, and facilitate the growth of online educational businesses.

 _Payment Threshold:_ $50,